-- Log on to the system as a user with Administrator privileges. - Prepare the WebSphere Application Server. - Install the WebSphere Application Server fix packs. - Ensure that two-way host name resolution is set up between the deployment manager, the nodes, and every other node.
+- Log on to the system as a user with Administrator privileges. - Prepare the WebSphere Application Server. - Ensure that two-way host name resolution is set up between the deployment manager, the nodes, and every other node.
 You can add the entries to a DNS host or a hosts file.